19hours/sg-statutes/Acts/Stamp Duties Act.md

 “Singapore citizen owning 2 or more properties” means a citizen of Singapore who, if not for the transaction which is the subject of the instrument to be stamped, beneficially owns (whether alone or jointly or in common with another) an estate or interest in 2 or more residential properties situated within Singapore;

+“Singapore citizen owning 2 properties” means a citizen of Singapore who, if not for the transaction which is the subject of the instrument to be stamped, beneficially owns (whether alone or jointly or in common with another) an estate or interest in 2 residential properties situated within Singapore;

+“Singapore permanent resident not owning property” means a permanent resident of Singapore who, if not for the transaction which is the subject of the instrument to be stamped, does not beneficially own (whether alone or jointly or in common with another) an estate or interest in any residential property situated within Singapore;

+“Singapore permanent resident owning one property” means a permanent resident of Singapore who, if not for the transaction which is the subject of the instrument to be stamped, beneficially owns (whether alone or jointly or in common with another) an estate or interest in a single residential property situated within Singapore;

+“Singapore permanent resident owning property” means a permanent resident of Singapore who, if not for the transaction which is the subject of the instrument to be stamped, beneficially owns (whether alone or jointly or in common with another) an estate or interest in one or more residential properties situated within Singapore.

 (2)In this Article—

 (a)

-a reference to a Singapore citizen not owning property, a Singapore citizen owning one property, a Singapore citizen owning 2 or more properties, a Singapore permanent resident not owning property, a Singapore permanent resident owning property, or a foreigner, is a reference to a person who comes within the definition or description of that term at the time of execution of the instrument in question;
+a reference to a Singapore citizen not owning property, a Singapore citizen owning one property, a Singapore citizen owning 2 properties, a Singapore citizen owning 2 or more properties, a Singapore permanent resident not owning property, a Singapore permanent resident owning one property, a Singapore permanent resident owning property, or a foreigner, is a reference to a person who comes within the definition or description of that term at the time of execution of the instrument in question;

 (b)